TomBebbington/reditn/README.md

 reditn
 ======

-Reddit plugin that adds much-needed functionality such as image toggle buttons, advert blocking and more!
+Reddit plugin that adds much-needed functionality such as image toggle buttons, advert blocking and more, implemented in good ol' Haxe!

 Features
 --------